gustavgil/gustavgil/README.md

 - 👋 Hi, I’m @gustavgil
-- 👀 I’m interested in PHP, JavaScript and IA
+- 👀 I’m interested in PHP, JavaScript, Python, SQL and LLM
-- 🌱 I’m currently learning IA
+- 🌱 I’m currently learning LLM
 - 💞️ I’m looking to collaborate on Bakend projects and integration
 - 📫 How to reach me: instagram @soygustavogil linkedin @gustavogil77